Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Solving Systems of Equations via Games

 \item If instead the controller of $C'$ is $P$ ($\owner{C'} = P$) then $P$ wins also from $C'$.
 Hence $C'$ is inserted in $\Delta_P$, justified by the move $C$ from where we backtracked.
 Similarly, if the controller of $C'$ is the opponent of $P$ ($\owner{C'} \neq P$), we already explored all possible moves from $C'$ ($\pi=\emptyset$) and all turn out to be winning for $P$, again we decide that $P$ wins from $C'$, which is inserted in $\Delta_P$, justified by all possible moves from $C'$.
 Since we decided that $P$ would win from $C'$ we can now continue to backtrack.
 However, before backtracking we must discard all assumptions for the opponent of $P$ in conflict with the newly taken decision, and this must be propagated to the decisions depending on such assumptions.
 This is done by the invocation \fnname{Forget}($\Delta_{\oppo{P}}$, $\Gamma_{\oppo{P}}$, $(C',\vec{k}')$). \end{itemize} \end{itemize}

 In general the choice of moves to explore, performed by the action ``pick'' in the pseudocode, is random.
 However, we observed in \S\ref{se:game-characterization}, that for player $\exists$ it can be shown that it is sufficient to explore the minimal moves.
 Furthermore, it is usually convenient to give priority to moves which are immediately reducible to valid decisions or assumptions for the player who is moving.
 A practical way to do this is to check if there is a decision for a position $C'$, with a valid counter wrt.\ the current one, such that either the current position $C = (b,i)$, $C' = (b',i)$ and $b \sqsubseteq b'$, or $C = \vec{X}$, $C' = \vec{X}'$ and $\vec{X}' \subseteq \vec{X}$.
-Then, the move to pick is the one justifying such decision, which by those features is guaranteed to be a move also from the current position $C$.\todoS{P: I would probably remove the sentence from ``Furthermore ...''.
-I fear that this could be confusing.}
+Then, the move to pick is the one justifying such decision, which by those features is guaranteed to be a move also from the current position $C$.

 The function \fnname{Forget} is not given explicitly.
 The precise definition of the property that function \fnname{Forget} must satisfy in order to ensure the correctness of the algorithm is quite technical (it can be found in the appendix provided as extra material).
 Intuitively, when an assumption in $\Gamma_P$ fails and is withdrawn, then it must remove from $\Delta_P$ at least all the decisions depending on such assumption.
 It is possible that decisions taken on the base of the deleted assumption remain valid because they can be justified by other decisions or assumptions, possibly introduced later.
 Different sound realisations of \fnname{Forget} are then possible (see~\cite{ss:practical-modcheck-games}) and, experimentally, it can been seen that those removing only the least possible set of decisions can be practically inefficient.
 A simple sound implementation, which, at least in the setting of the $\mu$-calculus, resulted to be the most efficient is based on a temporal criterion: when an assumption fails, all decisions which have been taken after that assumption are deleted.
 This can be implemented by associating timestamps with decisions and assumptions, and avoiding the complex management of justifications.